About

 “These wealthy, influential companies are uniquely positioned to prey on local pharmacies – which are often designed to serve the underserved in rural and inner-city neighborhoods – eliminating healthy competition in order to further line their executives’ own pockets.”
 Michael Jackson, Former CEO, Florida Pharmacy Association

-The bill, which also enabled a pharmacy to make an appeal as to whether a claim payment is due and the amount of a claim payment, passed with unanimous, bipartisan support in both the Florida Senate and House of Representatives and was signed into law by Governor Ron DeSantis on June 20, 2022.
+This legislation, which is perhaps the most comprehensive pharmacy benefit manager reform ever introduced in the nation, passed with unanimous, bipartisan support in both the Florida Senate and House of Representatives and was signed into law by Gov. Ron DeSantis on May 3, 2023.

 To get involved there are two options: